 - Dentists with the Highest Training in the Area

 Children’s Dentistry 101

 A child’s first teeth begin to erupt around 6 months.
-Usually the lower front two teeth appear first, then the upper four followed by the remaining dentition.
+Usually, the lower front two teeth appear first, then the upper four followed by the remaining dentition.
 By the age of 2 ½, a child will have twenty primary teeth, and their dental visits will become very important for maintenance and development.

 One of the most common children’s dentistry questions we get is, “How can I prevent tooth decay?”
 Tooth decay occurs as bacteria feeds off food intake, creating acids that eat away at the tooth.
-A well-balanced diet, proper brushing and flossing techniques, supplemental fluoride, and routine children’s dentistry visits can all help prevent tooth decay.
+A well-balanced diet, proper brushing and flossing techniques, supplemental fluoride, and routine children’s dental visits can all help prevent tooth decay.